tinymce/tinymce/readme.md

 This works whether adding an external dependency or a dependency on another monorepo package.

-Note that both names must be the entire `name` of the package, not the folder, for example `yarn workspace @tinymce/oxide add @tinymce/oxide-icons-default`
+Note that both names must be the entire scoped `name` of the package, not the folder, for example `yarn workspace @tinymce/oxide add @tinymce/oxide-icons-default`

-### updating package versions

-See the `publishing` section below.

 ## Publishing process